Ragmthy/Xintra_Airbuzzed_Walkthrough/Airbuzzed Lab Walkthrough - Final.md

 We'll discuss the other node of ABZ-ELK-01 on private IP 10.0.0.5 later.
 But noticing the protocols it allows (SSH and Fleet connection), and its lack of exposure to the internet, highly likely its purpose is to collect telemetry from the other internal servers/devices of the Airbuzzed Internal network.

 ### 1b.
 Internet to DMZ to Production/Office subnets
-And now, the second section of the network to grasp: Internet to the necessary production/office networks (via a DMZ).
+And now, the second section of the network: Internet to the necessary production/office networks (via a DMZ).

 ![image](network_images/part_two_internet_to_internal_network.jpg)

-This part of the network is something familiar (to the Waifu University lab for example).
+This part of the network is something familiar (to the Waifu University lab, for example).

 Anyone, from Airbuzzed who has access to the domain, once authenticated in the DMZ part of the network, should be able to connect to the production network.

-Let's take it step-by-step, assuming one's trying to connect into the production network or office network.
+Let's take it step-by-step, assuming one's trying to connect to the production network or office network.

 #### 1bi.
 Internet to DMZ
-Airbuzzed employees' (if outside of their office) requests comes through a Virtual Public IP associated to ABZ-PRX-01 (10.0.1.4) via the protocols shown (HTTPS, HTTP, SSH). </br>
+Airbuzzed employees' (if outside of their office) requests come through a Virtual Public IP associated with ABZ-PRX-01 (10.0.1.4) via the protocols shown (HTTPS, HTTP, SSH). </br>

-These requests hit the NGINX proxy and routes them to the appropriate internal subnetwork (either prod or office), based on the request features (domain name, path, headers).
+These requests hit the NGINX proxy and are routed to the appropriate internal subnetwork (either prod or office), based on the request features (possibly domain name, path, headers).

 #### 1bii.
 DMZ to any required Production or Office subnets
 From ABZ-PRX-01, there are 3 ways traffic gets forwarded to the internal subnets:

 1. DMZ to Production subnet </br>
 Focusing on the cyan arrow: RDP/3389 protocol is utilised in 2 out of the 3 devices in the Prod subnet (the Domain Controller - ABZ-DC-01 and the File Server - ABZ-FS-01).
 A potential reason why this may be allowed for both cases would be: </br>
 i.
-For the Domain Controller, admins might use RDP for domain/user group managements. </br>
+For the Domain Controller, admins might use RDP for domain/user group management. </br>
 ii.
 For the File Server, someone with sufficient permission to manage file shares/backups

 2. DMZ to Office subnet </br>
-Focusing on the cyan arrow: RDP/3389 is the protocol used in connecting into the Office network devices (ABZ-PC-01 and -02).
-Why this could be allowed is likely for remote support or administrative access to an end-user machine.
+Focusing on the cyan arrow: RDP/3389 is the protocol used in connecting to the Office network devices (ABZ-PC-01 and -02).
+Why this could be allowed is likely to allow remote support or administrative access to an end-user machine.

 3. DMZ to ABZ-APP-01 server (directly) </br>
 Lastly, focusing on the internet traffic forwarded from the internet to ABZ-PRX-01 to ABZ-APP-01.
 Take note: the same protocols are in use all the way through to APP-01.